DuckySoLucky/hypixel-discord-chat-bridge/README.md

     npm install

 While the dependencies are being installed you can edit the configuration file.
 The configuration file is called `config.example.json`.
 It is pretty self explanatory, but if you need help with it, you can check out the [Configuration](#configuration) section.
-Once you are done editing, save it and rename it to `config.json`.
+Once you are done editing, save it as another file by the name of `config.json`.
+Both files are required for the bot to work.

 Once edited and the dependencies are installed, you can start the application using:

     node index.js

-Using the link provided in the console, you sign into the minecraft account that you want to use.
+Using the link provided in the console, you sign into the Minecraft account of your choice.

 ## Docker